c-schicho/SSH-Action/README.md

 # SSH-Action

-This is a simple action to execute a command on a remote host via ssh.
+This is a simple action which only offers the bare minimum of options to execute a command on a remote host via ssh.
 The action only supports ssh keys currently, further options might be added in the future.

 ### How to use this action